This Week in Petroleum History, January 20 – 26

 Standard Oil Company of New Jersey’s purchasing agency in Oil City, Pennsylvania, notified independent oil producers it would only buy their oil at a price “as high as the markets of the world will justify” — and not “the price bid on the oil exchange for certificate oil.”

-The Oil City, Pennsylvania, Oil Exchange incorporated in 1874.
-By 1877, it was the third largest financial exchange in the United States.
+The Oil City, Pennsylvania, Oil Exchange was incorporated in 1874.
+Three years later, it was the third-largest U.S. financial exchange.

 Oil City’s exchange had become the third largest financial exchange of any kind in America, behind New York and San Francisco.
 But with the Standard Oil Company buying 90 percent of oil production and setting its own price for certificates, all other oil exchanges soon closed.